Surrey British Columbia, Canada Travel Guide

 Polite greetings ("hello," "thank you," "please," "excuse me") are always gratefully received.
 Even Though english is dominant, acknowledge Surrey's multilingual nature.

-Be aware of indicators of human trafficking and report any suspicious activity to local officials (911).
+Be aware of indicators of mankind trafficking and report any suspicious activity to local officials (911).
 Avoid activities that exploit animals or purchase products from endangered species.
 Contribute to reliable local non-profits for poverty solutions rather than directly giving to beggars.

 If you wish to contribute, research reputable registered charities in Surrey or British Columbia.
 This ensures a structured and sustainable positive impact.